fbq('track', 'ViewContent');

 Somehow, it got to be November already!

-Here are a few free resources to help get you through this busy month!
+Here are a few Dollar Deal resources to help get you through this busy month!

-November Freebies: It's already November, so here are some free resources to get you going!
+November Deals: It's already November, so here are some amazing deals and a couple of free resources to get you going!

 We start the month with a couple of Patriotic Holidays: Election Day and Veterans Day!
 Here are a couple of freebies to help you out with these special days: